moderepo/sensor-cloud-eval/README.md

 3. Run `npm start` to immediately bring up the application at http://localhost:3000.

 4. Navigate to http://localhost:3000 your browser to view the running application.

+## Setting Up Custom SMS and Email Templates

+The handling of user accounts and authentication involves communication with your users either via SMS texts or emails.
+MODE allows you to customize the content of these messages so that you can provide your users with the best possible experience.
+For more information setting up this kind of customization, please take a look at our documentation [here](https://dev.tinkermode.com/docs/handling_user_accounts_authentication.html#customizing-sms-and-email-messages).

 ## App Navigation